-R. Emre Cakmak1, Bilal Bingolbali1, Adem Akpinar1
+R. Emre Cakmak, Bilal Bingolbali, Adem Akpinar\

 The wind and wave conditions of Black Sea coasts have been modelled using the third generation wave model SWAN forced with the CFSR winds over a period of 31 years (1979-2009).
 The SWAN model has been adapted and validated for the Black Sea within the TUBITAK Project [1].
 In this study, long-term time series of the CFSR winds and simulated waves are processed to determine the statistical properties of these wind waves in six locations close to the shore.
-Annual and seasonal wind and wave rose diagrams, probability and cumulative distribution plots, and the relationship between H{mo} and T{m02} at the locations selected are discussed.
-Monthly variations of the arithmetic monthly average H{m0} values during 31 years are examined.
+Annual and seasonal wind and wave rose diagrams, probability and cumulative distribution plots, and the relationship between $H{mo}$ and $T{m02}$ at the locations selected are discussed.
+Monthly variations of the arithmetic monthly average $H{m0}$ values during 31 years and the highest, mean, and lowest maximum values obtained using yearly maximum values of each month during 31 years are examined.
 Extreme value analysis results for waves using the yearly maximum values simulated during 31 years is also discussed for all locations.